xeaone/muleify/README.md

 ## Overview ##
-The `pack` command automatically handles many tasks such as compiling scss, less, ES6 to ES5, and bundling all of these are optional.
-Muleify uses extensions sub-extensions to automatically handle tasks such as compiling/transpiling and bundling.
-Muleify has almost zero configuration.
+Muleify is the one stop shop for your front end needs, it is a command line tool that does or will handle all your website development needs.
+Muleify has a unique no configuration needed interface.
+It automatically handles many tasks such as compiling scss, less, ES6 to ES5, and bundling.
+Muleify uses extensions sub-extensions to automatically handle these tasks.
+With almost almost zero configuration or changes to existing projects you can get started.
 If there is a feature you want let me know or make a PR.

 Another static asset generator you might say.
 - zero configuration
-- based on extensions
+- based on extensions/sub-extensions
 - easy to use
-- almost no learning curve
+- no learning curve

 TODOs
 - less
 - minify
-- html template languages
+- more template languages
-- more

 ## Getting Started ##